uttaranganguly567/GoldFilmDB/README.md

 4. MongoDB
 5. IntelliJ IDEA

-This is a project I made for learning Spring Boot and React intensively.
+This is a project I created to intensively learn Spring Boot and React.

+Incomplete functionalities -

+Reviews are not available.
+There is an issue with the POST request in the backend server.